N-AO5/HO_training_notes/06 Asylum support and IEBF/IEBF triage notes.md

 15. sort by time stamp (decending)
 16. click retry on each message ID
 17. sort by time stamp again and retry
-18. only do the most recent ones - you do not need to redo the ones you just did (if they failed theyll come back to the top thats why you sort by date)
+18. only do the ones from today - you do not need to redo the ones you just did (if they failed theyll come back to the top thats why you sort by date)
 19. when done with the 4 queues, take another screen shot
 20. send to the same channel